philzook58/philzook58.github.io/_posts/2026-03-14-thin_monus_uf.md

 A slight twist on the above is to consider multiplication by integer constants `6*x = 4*y`.
 Because again we don't insist on turning this into a group, it isn't clear we can derive a solution in the form `x = ?a * y` or `y = ?b * x` without constraining more than is implied by the assertion.
 Nevertheless there is a "best" solution if we create a new identifier `x = 2*z`, `y = 3*z`.
 These number come out of considerations of the prime factorization / least common multiple.
 The right had side says there must be at least 2 factors of 2, but `6` only has 1 factor, so we must pull another 2 out of `x`.
 Likewise we must pull a factor of `3` out of y.

+In short, union not only controls the directionality of parent, it also must sometimes generate a fresh id.

 ```python
 from dataclasses import dataclass, field
 import math